Promotion and Tenure Guide for Assistant Professors

 - Student Evaluations: Include here your complete student evaluations (numerical ratings and student comments) of teaching for each course you have taught.

 - Peer Evaluations of Teaching/Awards: Include copies of all peer evaluations of your teaching that were completed during the probationary period.
 You may also include information on any department, college, university or NSHE teaching/advising awards you have received.

 - Statement of Research/Creative Activity Profile and Future Plans: This is the same statement you prepare to be sent out with your research/creative activity materials for the external reviewers.

-- Scholarly Publications or Creative Activity Materials: Obviously, you cannot include your Book(s), articles, book chapters, book reviews, and other published materials here.
+- Scholarly Publications or Creative Activity Materials: Book(s), articles, book chapters, book reviews, and other published materials here.
 If any of your publications or creative activities are collaborative work, be certain to include an explanation of your percentage of effort and the type of work contributed.

 - Service: Include here not only a list of your service commitments during the probationary period, but any materials that provide evidence of service performed (letters from committee chairs, and so on).
 It is important to fully describe the nature of the service.
 State the amount of time spent, the level of effort involved, and the duration of each service commitment.
 Do not rely on readers to know or guess what your service entailed.

 - Annual evaluations for the full probationary period.
 Include a summary table as indicated below.

 Include a summary table of annual evaluations percentages and ratings for relevant years since appointment at UNR, or since appointment to current rank.